 The pumpkins that caused so much excitement at Halloween are typically tossed away after the fun is over.
-But that old gourd can still be put to use.
-Here are a few deas to reuse or recycle those big orange fruits:
+But those old gourds can still be put to use.
+Here are a few ideas to reuse or recycle those big orange fruits.

-If pumpkins are still in good shape without any signs of mold, reuse them for some delicious meals.
-Remove any candle wax, cut in half, place in a baking dish (cut sides down) and bake in a 400-degree oven for an hour or until fork-tender.
-Let cool and scoop out the flesh to puree or mash for recipes, like pumpkin soup.
-As an alternative, cut it into chunks for a skillet of braised pumpkin with tomatoes and fresh herbs.
+- If a pumpkin is still in good shape without any signs of mold, reuse it for some delicious meals.
+Remove any candle wax, cut it in half, place it in a baking dish (cut sides down), and bake it in a 400-degree oven for an hour or until fork-tender.
+Let cool, and scoop out the flesh to puree or mash for recipes, like pumpkin soup.

-Turn old pumpkins into a rich soil amendment for next season’s vegetable garden.
-Cut the gourd into small pieces and either add them to the compost pile or bury them in a trench dug right into the garden bed.
+- Turn the pumpkin into a rich soil amendment for next season’s vegetable garden.
+Cut the gourd into small pieces, and either add them to the compost pile or bury them in a trench dug right into the garden bed.

-Turn the Jack-‘o-Lantern face around and use the uncut side of the pumpkin as part of a fall container decoration.
-Plant around the pumpkin with fall flowers and ornamental grasses or add other fall fruits and vegetables to complete the display.
+- Turn a jack-o’-lantern’s face around, and use the uncut side as part of a fall container decoration.
+Plant around the pumpkin with fall flowers and ornamental grasses, or add other fall fruits and vegetables to complete the display.

-Slice the top off the pumpkin to where there are no holes to make a bird feeder.
+- Make a bird feeder by slicing the top off the pumpkin at the point where there are no holes.
 Add some string so the feeder can hang from a branch or plant hanger.
 Fill with bird seed meant to attract your favorite feathered friends.

-Place pumpkins outside as is, and let the squirrels and other wildlife have a long-lasting, nutritious fall feast.
+- Place the pumpkin outside as is, and let the squirrels and other wildlife have a long-lasting, nutritious fall feast.